-Wix pricing includes plans starting from $16 with hosting, a free domain, and SSL certificate or full, robust ecommerce for online stores, restaurants, hospitality businesses, and more from $27 per month.
+You can make a small business website via Wix’s website builder for free, but for advanced features like ecommerce or to get a free custom domain, you’ll need a paid account.
+Wix has plans starting from $16 with hosting and a free domain and SSL certificate or full, robust ecommerce for online stores, restaurants, hospitality businesses, and more from $27 per month.
 For a full list of Wix’s prices, read our comprehensive Wix review.

-2. Decide Which Wix Website Editor to Use
+4. Decide Which Wix Website Editor to Use

 Not sure which editor to use?
 Here are the best use cases for either Wix website editor:

-- Wix Editor: This is the full-feature drag-and-drop that Wix users know and love, offering almost unlimited design customization.
+- Wix Editor: This is the full-featured, drag-and-drop Editor that Wix users know and love, offering almost unlimited design customization.
 As a downside, it can be easy to go overboard if you don’t know how to design a website.
 It’s best for those who want a more unique, custom-looking website and users who are confident in their design skills.

-The standard Wix Editor is a true drag-and-drop editor, where you can drag elements around your website and drop them to where you want them to go.
+On the other hand, the standard Wix Editor is a true drag-and-drop editor, where you’ll choose from one of its 800-plus templates (or start with a blank one).
+You’ll then build your website by dragging elements onto and around your page to where you want them to appear.
 There are also premade content blocks you can point and click to add to your site, and many have multiple variations, so you can choose exactly the design style you want.

 - Blank page: A completely blank page that you can build yourself.
 To add a blank page, click on “+ Add” and then “+ Blank Page” at the very top.